anlaki-py/pass-gen/README.md

 - [For Linux](#for-linux)
 - [For Windows 10/11](#for-windows-1011)

-# Password Generator
+# PASS-GEN

-A simple and efficient command-line tool for generating strong and secure passwords.
+pass-gen is a simple and efficient command-line tool for generating strong and secure passwords.

 ## Overview

-The Password Generator is designed to help users create strong passwords with ease.
+pass-gen is designed to help users create strong passwords with ease.
 It uses a combination of letters, digits, and punctuation symbols to generate passwords that are hard to crack.
 This tool is perfect for users who need to create a new password for their email, social media accounts, or any other platform requiring a secure password.

 ## Features